 The central entrance to the basilica has just one symbol in its center:

 Inside the center symbol, on both sides of a cross, are the letters Alpha (Α) and Gamma (Ω, which is damaged).
 This is similar to the design above the entrance to the Atrium.

 An opening on the south wall of the church leads to to more chapels.

 The next chapel on the south side of the church has a large, cruciform baptismal.
-This chapel also served as a cemetery, and its western section has a dozen marble gravestones with names of priests and monks buried in the 7th C (one of them is the Monk Arsenius, son of Abraamios - who died in 630).
+This chapel also served as a cemetery, and its western section has a dozen marble gravestones with names of priests and monks buried in the 7th century (one of them is the Monk Arsenius, son of Abraamios – who died in 630).

 The cruciform baptismal was hewn out of one piece of rock.
-Its large size indicates that it was built before the middle of the 5th C, since after that time the large adult baptisteries were not constructed in churches.
+Its large size indicates that it was built before the middle of the 5th century, since after that time the large adult baptisteries were not constructed in churches.
 Furthermore, baptisteries were forbidden to be used as burial places in 578AD.

 The west view shows the northern wall and the Northern church behind it.

 On the north-west side of the Shivta is a wine press.
 It features a large treading floor paved with stone slabs, where the grapes were pressed.
 The grape juice flowed through clay pipes into tanks.

 The present state of the area around the site is a dry barren desert.
 However, during the Roman and Byzantine periods, the farmers converted the desert to an oasis.
 An orchard is located 800m to the north, where the ancient farming techniques were reconstructed by Prof. M. Even Ari.
 This was based on ancient methods of the collection of runoff rain water and irrigation by terraces.

 (m) Colt Expedition Building